Aydin-ab/ray-aydin/doc/source/tune/api/env.rst

   if the metric wasn't reported in the result.
 Setting this environment variable to ``1`` disables this check.
-* **TUNE_DISABLE_SIGINT_HANDLER**: Ray Tune catches SIGINT signals (for example, sent by Ctrl+C) to gracefully shutdown and do a final checkpoint.
+* **TUNE_DISABLE_SIGINT_HANDLER**: Ray Tune catches SIGINT signals (for example, sent by CTRL+C) to gracefully shutdown and do a final checkpoint.
 Setting this variable to ``1`` disables signal handling and stops execution right away.
 Defaults to ``0``.
 * **TUNE_FORCE_TRIAL_CLEANUP_S**: By default, Ray Tune gracefully terminates trials,